nurlantayqa/TransactionIsolationDemo/README.md

 5. See notes on different pages to understand the results.

-6. SignalR is used on the each page to see the real-time updates of the transaction log.
+6. SignalR is used on each page to see the real-time updates of the transaction log.